Trust4AI/GENIE/README.md

     docker-compose up -d
     ```

-3. To verify that the component is running, you can check the status of the server by running the following command:
+3. To verify that the component is running, you can check the status of the server by running the following command.

     ```bash
     curl -X GET "http://localhost:8081/api/v1/models/check" -H  "accept: application/json"
     ```

-4. Finally, you can access the API documentation by visiting the following URL in your web browser:
+4. Finally, you can access the API documentation by visiting the following URL in your web browser.

     ```
     http://localhost:8081/api/v1/models/docs
     ```

-<p align="right">[⬆️<a href="#trust4ai-executor-component">Back to top</a>]</p>
+<p align="right">[⬆️ <a href="#trust4ai-executor-component">Back to top</a>]</p>

 ## 3. Usage